If you're in town,

 * Thanks to The Quiet One who corrected me on the venue in the comments.

 Reviews of Science Fiction and Fantasy novels by Jessica Strider, a former bookseller and avid reader.
-You'll also find shout-outs to SFF books, news tidbits, historical tidbits and more.
+You'll also find shout-outs to SFF books, medieval history reviews and tidbits and more.

 A MYSTERIOUS CONTAGION.
 MASS HYSTERIA.
 SUDDEN DEATH.
 And a warning that would come all too late . . .